Android Cupcake: History

 In December 2008, the Android source was updated, making the "cupcake" branch public.
 The branch included support for stereo Bluetooth and fixed various issues with Android's email client.
 Around this time, reports emerged that the HTC Dream would receive an update for Android Cupcake.
 The cupcake branch was continuously updated in the months following its release, with an on-screen keyboard and notepad app being added in January 2009.
 The HTC Magic was unveiled in February as the first device to launch with Cupcake, notably lacking a physical keyboard.

 Android Cupcake was officially released on April 27, 2009.
 In the days following Cupcake's release, select HTC Dreams began receiving an over-the-air update for Android Cupcake.

 System features

 Bluetooth

 Stereo Bluetooth was added, and Bluetooth support for in-car kits was fixed.
 Auto-pairing was added in Android Cupcake.
 The Advanced Audio Distribution and Audio/Video Remote Control Bluetooth profiles were also added.

 Keyboard

-A virtual keyboard was added, similar to the iPhone.
+A virtual keyboard was added, similar to the one on the iPhone.
 The virtual keyboard feature is necessary for devices lacking a physical keyboard, such as the HTC Magic.
 The virtual keyboard supports autocorrect, predictive text, custom dictionaries, and third-party keyboard layouts.